 You might even be able to find a direct flight from the US (I’ve flown direct Atlanta – Stuttgart and Washington DC – Munich, for example).
 Otherwise, you’ll change planes somewhere in Europe and take an easy 1-3 hour flight to Germany.
 We’ve changed planes in London, Amsterdam, Stockholm, Paris, and Vienna, for example.
 You could also fly into another European city and then take a train, bus or rental car into Germany.

 A Few Notes About Flying Into FRA (Frankfurt Airport) and Traveling Onwards

-If you take a commuter flight from FRA to your final destination in Germany, you’ll go through passport control and then to your connecting gate.
+If you take a commuter flight from Frankfurt (FRA) to your final destination in Germany, you’ll go through passport control in FRA and then to your connecting gate.
 Super easy.
-Most flights from Frankfurt to elsewhere in Germany are an hour or less in duration.
+Most flights from FRA to elsewhere in Germany are an hour or less in duration.

 For ultimate flexibility and peace of mind, spend the night in or around Frankfurt and book a saver fare train for early the next morning.

 You can also easily pick up a rental car at FRA and drive to your final destination.
 Aaron and I have done this a few times and never had any problems.